parthian-sterlet/sitega/README.md

 4. maximal number of background sequences per one peak (default value 10)
 5. deviation of mononucleitide content of a background sequence from that for a foreground sequence (default value 0.01)
 6. average total number of attemtps to get a background sequence from genome per one foreground sequence (default value 500)
-7. genome release (default values are at10, mm10 and hg38 for Arabidopsis, human and mouse genomes)
+7. genome release (hg38, mm10, dm6, ce235, sc64 and at10 for H.sapiens, M.musculus, D.,melanogaster, C.elehans, S.cerevisiae and A.thaliana  genomes, respectively)

 [background_genome.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/background_genome.cpp)
 1. path to whole genome sequences of chromosomes in plain format (see the paragraph below, the last symbol of path must be '/' and '\\' for Linux and Windows OS, respectively)